 As if you didn’t already know, this breed is famous for its friendliness.
 They are affectionate and kind to family, kids, and other dogs.
 Because they are so loyal, they do tend to get a little less comfortable around strangers, but it all depends on how they were brought up.

 Temperament & Intelligence of the American Cocker Spaniel

 Cocker Spaniels have softer personalities than other breeds.
 Even though they are friendly, they are also a bit nervous at times.
-Yelling loudly while training them and not properly socializing them could lead to behavioral issues down the road.
-Be gentle but consistent with this breed to award the good behaviors and show them what you expect of them.

 Are These Dogs Good for Families? 👪